 Figure 38: Roughly in how many adjudications that you were involved with throughout your career was the adjudicator a woman?
-Based on 113 received responses

 Given that the questionnaire attracted individuals who were on average highly experienced in construction adjudication, as evidenced by Figure D in Annex A, the Report paints a bleak picture of the representation of women as adjudicators.